Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 ### Kingside knight's pawn: Grob opening

 1. g4

-Your opponent might respond to this opening with the Alessi gambit.

-1. g4 f5
-2. gxf5

-I see no disadvantage for White to immediately capture that pawn.
-But you might have other priorities at this point in the game.

 Generally this might not seem like a good opening for kingside castling.
 However, if your opponent's king ventures far out enough to file f, kingside